hyperrhiz/jekyll-journal/README.md

    lastname: author2 surname
    affiliation: institution or company
 bio: [author1, author2] <-- these should match the entry in the bio.yml file
-media_path: pathname to media files on media server. leave off the base url specified in config.yml
 description: short description for metadata and twitter
+media:
+ - path: path/foldername/ <-- media server pathname for this issue. leave off the base url specified in config.yml
-meta_image: the filename of an image you want to appear on facebook. it should be put in the media folder specificed in media_path
+   default: <-- default image for social media. it should be in the media folder specified in media_path
 ---
 ```